powermaker450/puffb/README.md

-# puffpan
+# puffb

-puffpan is a small Python module for interacting with a Pufferpanel daemon.
+puffb is a small Python module for interacting with a Pufferpanel daemon.

 Made this in my spare time because I needed it.